tomsouthall-zz/Chart.HorizontalBar.js/README.md

 This plugin can be used in exactly the same way as the standard (vertical) Bar charts in Chart.js.

 All the same options apply.
-Tooltips are not working, but it wouldn't take much work to add them in if someone wants to take a crack at it.

 ### Example usage